HawkdotDev/tDash/README.md

 # tDash

-- Currently does not support mobile devices
+- Currently does not support mobile and tablet devices